 It is required that every student go through the serving line during lunch periods.
 The only exception to this is if a student has brought their own lunch from home.
-No students should be held in classrooms, or allowed to sit at a cafeteria table, without first going through the serving line.
+Students should only be held in classrooms or allowed to sit at a cafeteria table after going through the serving line.